2022 Crandon Class 11 World Championships

 Helpful Tips for Racing In Crandon:

-- Be prepared for all types of weather.
+Weather: Be prepared for all types of weather.
 This isn’t the west coast or Baja.
-Warm weather, cloudy, cold and heavy rain can all happen in one day.
-Prepare your teams in terms of proper clothing, and also your cars and race equipment accordingly.
+Warm, cloudy, cold are all part of the Wisconsin Northwoods.
+Heavy rain can happen at anytime.
+Prepare your teams in terms of proper clothing, and also your cars and race equipment.
 The dirt here at Crandon is awesome but also was a good amount of clay in it.
-Bring plenty of tear-offs etc. We do have a big concrete wash station on site.
+Bring plenty of tear-offs etc.

-- As hard as we try to stay on schedule and get all our racers the promised track time, weather can play a huge big factor in the weekend.
-The track officials and the Champ Off-Road series that we are working with are also sticklers for being right on time if the weather permits.
+Schedule: As hard as we try to stay on schedule and get all our racers the promised track time, weather can play a huge, big factor in the weekend.
+Crandon officials and the Champ Off-Road/ISOC series work hard to stick to the published schedule if weather permits.
 Please stay as flexible as possible in terms of the weekend’s timing.

-- Crandon fans are epic and enthusiastic.
-They want to see the cars, meet the drivers and get autographs and stickers.
+Crandon Fans: Crandon fans are epic and enthusiastic.
+They want to see the cars, meet the drivers, get autographs free and stickers.
 Just be prepared for this kind of reception, especially after Friday night’s feature race and into the weekend.